Connect with us

 on

-Former city council member Bill Harnden told the committee that 9000 people voted on that referendum, and he thinks the public should have an important voice on the referendum idea.
-Another past member of the council, Jai Johnson, argues that voters don’t generally know much about how city government operates.
-She thinks it’s “impossible” for a mayor to do a good job of both managing city business and being the public relations person for the city.
+Another past member of the council, Jai Johnson, argued voters don’t generally know much about how city government operates.
+She thinks it’s “impossible” for a mayor to do a good job of both managing city business and being its public relations person.

 So far, city leaders have not voted to have another referendum.
 The committee opposed a plan to send the manager proposal to the full council without a recommendation one way or the other.
-The full council meets on October 10th.

 A native of Prairie du Chien, Brad graduated from UW - La Crosse and has worked in radio news for more than 30 years, mostly in the La Crosse area.
 He regularly covers local courts and city and county government.
 Brad produces the features "Yesterday in La Crosse" and "What's Buried on Brad's Desk."
 He also writes the website "Triviazoids," which finds odd connections between events that happen on a certain date, and he writes and performs with the local comedy group Heart of La Crosse.
 Brad been featured on several national TV programs because of his memory skills.